CS520-Fall2023/IE2-Triangle-Python-Solution/README.md

 Code Coverage:

--Rate Unchanged: The code coverage percentages for `test_conditionCoverage.py` would likely remain the same.
+-Rate Unchanged: The code coverage percentages for `test_conditionCoverage.py` should remain the same.
 Code coverage measures which lines of code are executed, not whether they produce the correct output.

 -Line Execution Continues: Even if assertions are commented out, the lines invoking methods like `Triangle.classify()` will still be executed.
 Therefore, these lines will still count as "covered" by the test suite.